You must submit an application if you will be a NEW student at a:

 Post-lottery applications are automatically added to the bottom of schools’ waitlists in the order in which they are received and below the applicants who applied before the deadline and were waitlisted through the lottery.
 The only exception to this is for applicants that qualify for a lottery preference, such as in-boundary, sibling attending, etc. For example, an applicant with an in-boundary preference will jump ahead of an applicant without an in-boundary preference on the waitlist regardless of when they applied.

-Although families who did not submit a lottery application can submit a post-lottery application beginning February 4 (9-12th grade) or March 3 (all grades), post-lottery applications cannot be processed until after My School DC has the results from the lottery on March 27, 2020.
+Although families who did not submit a lottery application can submit a post-lottery application beginning February 2 (9-12th grade) or March 2 (all grades), post-lottery applications cannot be processed until after My School DC has the results from the lottery on April 2, 2021.
+To view your child’s waitlist positions, log into your family account on or after April 2, 2021.

 My School DC will post schools with short waitlists on www.myschooldc.org after results for the lottery are released.
 However, schools determine whether and when space is available at their school.

-The mid-year application is an application for students applying to PK3 – grade 12 who move into the District or who seek to transfer from their current school to another DC public school (DCPS or charter) during a given school year.
-The application is used to apply to all participating schools, thoughno application is needed for K-12 students who wish to transfer into their DCPS in-boundary school.
+The mid-year application is an application for students applying to PK3 – Grade 12 who move into the District midyear or who seek to transfer from their current school to another DC public school (DCPS or charter) during a given school year.
+The application is used to apply to all participating schools, though no application is needed for K-12 students who wish to transfer into their DCPS in-boundary school.
 Locate your in-boundary school here.
-The mid-year application period extends from October through mid-March during any given school year and the My School DC Hotline is open Monday – Friday, 8am – 5pm, and is equipped to provide multilingual assistance in submitting mid-year applications
+The mid-year application period extends from October through mid-March during any given school year.
+The My School DC Hotline is open Monday – Friday, 8am – 5pm, and is equipped to provide multilingual assistance in submitting mid-year applications.

 Complete a mid-year application by calling the My School DC Hotline at (202) 888-6336.
 The My School DC Hotline is open Monday – Friday, 8am – 5pm, and is equipped to provide multilingual assistance by way of staff and interpreters.

-My School DC posts schools with short waitlists here.
+My School DC posts schools with short waitlists.
 Offers from a waitlist are never guaranteed.
-Note: students can find their DCPS in-boundary school here.
+Note: Students can find their DCPS in-boundary school here.
 In grades K-12, mid-year applicants can directly enroll at their DCPS in-boundary school.

 Visit the What you need to apply page to learn what is needed to apply.

-Once you receive an offer of enrollment from a school, you must enroll in person, at the school, within the timeframe given by the school or you may lose your space at that school.
-This includes providing proof of DC residency, completing the My School DC Mid-year Seat Acceptance Form, and completing any other paperwork required by the school.
+Once you receive an offer of enrollment from a school, you must complete the school's enrollment and residency verification processes within the timeframe given by the school or you may lose your space at that school.
+This includes submitting proof of DC residency, completing the My School DC Seat Acceptance Form, and completing any other paperwork required by the school.

 The DC School Report Card is an interactive website that helps parents understand school performance and learn about the school itself, such as the closest public transportation routes, academic programs, extra-curricular options, and the best contact person for parents and families.
 The DC School Report Card answers crucial questions about your child’s current school and is a key resource for planning your child’s next educational step.
 The DC School Report Card is available here.